-Home > FAQ > Employment Law FAQ's > How Many Sick Days a Year Is Acceptable?
+Home > FAQ > Employment Law FAQ's > How Many Sick Days Per Year Is Acceptable in the UK?

 The employer decides what constitutes excessive sick leave in any one employment year.
 Whether sick leave is considered problematic may not just pertain to the number of days absent but also the pattern of how sick days taken are spread across the calendar.